Shreyasvaidya/Open-CV-Summer-Challenge/README.md

  <h3> Usage </h3>

   1. Place the training dataset in the dataset folder
-  2. Download the CRAFT model from the official  repository  or from the [link](https://drive.google.com/file/d/1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ/view) and  edit the model_path variable in the preprocess.py file
+  2. Download the CRAFT model from the official  repository  or from the [link](https://drive.google.com/file/d/1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ/view) and  edit the model_path variable in the preprocess.py file/
   3. Run the script preprocess.py .This will create a new folder preprocessedTrain with binarised and cropped images inside the dataset folder.
   4. Run All the cells in the train.ipynb file.Be sure to change the path of tessdata folder based on its location in the system.Also in windows the forward slashes have to be changed to backslashes.